 Generally, these machines don’t come with programmable features (auto on/off, strength control) and that’s because they don’t need them.
 People choose them for a first class coffee and simplicity of use.

 The SCAA certified home brewer: Technivorm Moccamaster is one of Specialty Coffee Association of America certified home brewers.
 That means that Moccamaster brews at right water temperature, brewing time, right volume, water flow and generally within the SCAA Gold Cup recommendations.

-Maintenance and support: It’s recommended to clean the brewer regularly with a cloth, and hand wash the carafe and brew-basket with mild detergent.
-And like all coffee makers it should be descaled from time to time.
-Replacement parts and customer service are available online at www.moccamaster.com or through Technivorm Customer Service at 1.855.662.2200.
+Maintenance and support: It’s recommended to clean the brewer regularly with a cloth, and hand wash the carafe and brew basket with mild detergent.
+And like all coffee makers, it should be descaled from time to time.
+Replacement parts and customer service are available online at moccamaster .com or through Technivorm Customer Service at 1.855.662.2200.

-quick specifications: hand-built, metal housing, copper boiler, 5 year warranty, cone shaped brew basket, glass carafe, 40 fl ounces water reservoir, brews at recommended 195°–205°F, independent hotplate, auto off after 2 hours, SCAA certified brewer, BPA free.
+quick specifications: hand-built, metal housing, copper boiler, 5 year warranty, cone shaped brew basket, glass carafe, 40 fl ounces water reservoir, brews at recommended 195°–205°F, independent hotplate, auto off after 2 hours, SCAA certified brewer, BPA free, easy to clean.
 Made in the Netherlands.